Code-Institute-Submissions/onAPlateCatering/README.md

 - Testimonials Feature
   - This section allows users to read reviews from previous customers and help inform their decision.
 - Contact Section
-  - This feature gives the contact details, such as address and contact number for On A Plate Catering with a google map of the address.
+  - This feature gives the contact details, such as address and contact number for On A Plate Catering with a google map  view of the address.
+Additionally, when a user clicks on the email address, the default mail provider will open with the fields To and Subject pre-filled.
 - Footer
   - This section allows users to find out more about the company through its social pages using well recognised icons.